MichalGasiorowski/data-engineering-zoomcamp/cohorts/2023/week_6_stream_processing/homework_week6_MG_answers.md

 - Retention configuration ensures the messages not get lost over specific period of time.
 - Group-Id ensures the messages are distributed to associated consumers

+#### Answer 1
+Kafka Node is responsible to store topics - they can be distributed on multiple of them, depending on replication factor.
+Zookeeper dependency is removed from version 2.8.0 Retention configuration ensures the messages not get lost over specific period of time - True.
+Retention defines how long kafka will keep the messages.
+Group-Id determines the group consumer belong to - for con

+**A, C, D**

 ### Question 2: